 DIY Spray Foam Installation

-You’ll need to buy supplies if you decide to install the insulation yourself.
+If you decide to install the insulation yourself, you’ll need to buy supplies.
 Most home improvement retailers sell do-it-yourself (DIY) kits, or you can buy materials individually, including a sprayer machine, thermometer, respirator mask, and gloves.
-Kits can vary from $40 for a small option to $850 for a larger one.
+Kits can range from $40 for a small option to $850 for a larger one.

 Cost of Supplies